 Amazon RDS Update – Share Encrypted Snapshots, Encrypt Existing Instances

 We want to make it as easy as possible for you to secure your AWS environment.
-Some of our more recent announcements in this area include encrypted EBS boot volumes, encryption at rest for Amazon Aurora, and support for AWS Key Management Service (KMS) across several different services.
+Some of our more recent announcements in this area include encrypted EBS boot volumes, encryption at rest for Amazon Aurora, and support for AWS Key Management Service (AWS KMS) across several different services.

 Today we are giving you some additional options for data stored in Amazon Relational Database Service (RDS).
 You can now share encrypted database snapshots with other AWS accounts.
 You can also add encryption to a previously unencrypted database instance.

 Sharing Encrypted Snapshots

 When you are using encryption at rest for a database instance, automatic and manual database snapshots of the instance are also encrypted.
 Up until now, encrypted snapshots were private to a single AWS account and could not be shared.
 Today we are giving you the ability to share encrypted snapshots with up to 20 other AWS accounts.
 You can do this from the AWS Management Console, AWS Command Line Interface (CLI), or via the RDS API.
 You can share encrypted snapshots within an AWS region, but you cannot share them publicly.
 As is the case with the existing sharing feature, today’s release applies to manual snapshots.

 To share an encrypted snapshot, select it and click on Share Snapshot.
 This will open up the Manage Snapshot Permissions page.
 Enter one or more account IDs (click on Add after each one) and click on Save when you have entered them all: